kennykiys/northwind-sales-analysis/README.md

 - This means almost half of our customers are inactive and need follow up
 - Some customer contacts are owners of their companies making them key decision makers
 #### Product Analysis
+- All products in our catalog are currently active, no products have been discontinued

 ## How to Run
 1. Download Northwind from [here](https://github.com/dalers/mywind)